HomeTop Headlines37 Dead, Dozens Injured in Fireworks Inferno

 Massive Response Effort

-More than 1,500 firefighters, rescuers, medical personnel and police were deployed to the scene.
+More than 1,500 firefighters, rescuers, medical personnel, and police were deployed to the scene.
 They were supported by drones and three robots designed to assist with search operations and minimize risks to human responders.
 Crews adopted spraying and humidification measures to neutralize potential hazards, particularly with two black powder warehouses near the explosion site that posed a threat of secondary blasts.

 Residents in danger zones were evacuated as a precaution.
 Changsha Mayor Chen Bozhang said that “search and rescue at the scene has largely been completed, but verification of the casualties and identification of the victims are still underway.”
-The full scale of the incident remains unclear, with the number of missing persons not yet disclosed as rescue operations stretched into May 5.

 Widespread Devastation Revealed